Skip to main content

 Transactions provide you the ability to run aggregations on top of your logs across all other collected attributes within Middleware.
 This is useful for building a transactional view of your logs, selecting specific attributes to group by, and identifying broader patterns related to the log you are actively filtering.
+Transactions work by compiling logs based on occurrences in a series of actions, like a user’s session or a request handled across your microservice architecture.
+Examples of transactions range from actions within a mobile app, to function calls and CPU instructions.

 Transaction Measures